slicervm/docs.slicervm.com/docs/examples/gpu-ollama.md

 1. `gpu_count: N` is added to the hostgroup, N is a the number of GPUs to allocate to each VM
 2. `hypervisor: cloud-hypervisor` - Cloud Hypervisor is used instead of Firecracker, to enable VFIO passthrough of a PCI device
-3. `image` / `kernel_image` - a separate Kernel and root filesystem is required for Cloud Hypervisor
+3. `image` - a separate Kernel and root filesystem is required for Cloud Hypervisor

 The following to `gpu.yaml`, make sure you update `vcpu` and `ram_gb`